Privacy Policy

 Your Choices & Rights

-You can: Access, correct, or delete your account data by contacting me through the Contact form.
-Export, modify, or remove your content directly from GitHub at any time.
-Stop using Magpie without losing access to your data.
+You can: Access, correct, or delete your account data through the iOS app settings or by contacting me through the Contact form.
+Export, modify, or remove your content directly from the Service or from GitHub (if connected) at any time.
+Disconnect integrations (GitHub, Substack, SMS) from your account settings.
+Stop using Magpie and delete your account without losing content already stored in connected GitHub repositories.

 US State Privacy Rights